 11. Date Night

 Discovering a show that both my husband and I enjoy is a gift.
-On the evening of January 5, we will set a fire in the fireplace, pour two glasses of wine, and watch the Downton Abbey Season 4 Premier together.
-In our almost empty nest, watching this favorite show together has become our date night.
+On the evening of January 3, we will set a fire in the fireplace, pour two glasses of wine, and watch the first episode of Downton Abbey final season together.
+In our empty nest, watching this favorite show together has become our date night.
 I am counting the days until it returns.